philipperolet/proj/project.md

 ## Done
 #### Branch : Refactor: extract state / side-effects, use render pattern
+- create a working version of :relevant action var
+- compute values for action vars only if they are present in action list
 - create functionality for simple action sequences
 - create functionality for variables in action vars
 - create a dummy version of :relevant action var